CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would actually say: 'saving progress', 'resuming interrupted work', 'picking up where you left off', 'checkpointing current work'.
-These cover multiple natural phrasings of the same intent.
+Includes strong natural trigger terms users would say: 'saving progress', 'resuming interrupted work', 'picking up where you left off', 'checkpointing'.
+These cover multiple natural phrasings a user might employ.

 3 / 3